Which is the Best PCR Test in Tokyo with Negative Certificate

 Talking about medical issues in a country that is not yours can be difficult for those who are still learning the language.
 It is also an important issue and a misunderstanding in communication can result in a big problem.
 So today I introduce you to several clinics and hospitals in Tokyo that offer PCR or antibody testing with English speaking staff available.

-T Care Clinic Hamamatsucho is one of the cheapest clinics in Tokyo for certified negative PCR test.
-Same-day PCR test with next-day negative certificate costs 20,000 yen, but you can pay an extra 3,000 yen if you want same-day certificate.
+Clinic Nearme, which is also known as T Care Clinic Hamamatsucho, is one of the cheapest clinics in Tokyo for certified negative PCR test.
+It offers a basic PCR tesy for less than 20,000 yen, and you can pay an extra 3,000 yen if you want same-day certificate.
 People traveling to Hawaii, Guam or China have a higher price since these countries request a different certificate.
 Please check the website for more details about this countries.
-They have a support service for foreigners called Clinic Nearme.
+They have a support service for foreigners.
 The website is in English, Chinese, Korean, Spanish, French and Vietnamese.

 The clinic is conveniently located just 3 minutes walk from Hamamatsucho station and 5 from Daimon station, from where you can go directly to Haneda and Narita airports.

-Located in Shinjuku, in the heart of Tokyo and one of the busiest neighborhoods, Tokyo Medical University provide for an estimated price of 30,620 yen a PCR test with an interview, a medical exam and a medical certificate.
+Located in Shinjuku, in the heart of Tokyo and one of the busiest neighborhoods, Tokyo Medical University provide a PCR test for about 33,000 yen with an interview, a medical exam and a medical certificate.
 PCR tests are only performed from 9am to 10:30 am at the Traveler Medical Center, on the 8th floor.
 The results (and the certificate) will be available at the earliest from 3pm the next day.

 Clinic For is a chain with up to 6 clinics in Tokyo, but they only offer the PCR test in two of their clinics, Otemachi and Tamachi.
-For those who need a PCR test and a negative certificate the price is 30,000 yen for the next day results, 40,000 yen for the same day results.
-A certificate in Japanese costs 5,500 and in English 11,000 yen.
+For those who need a PCR test and a negative certificate the PCR test price is 33,000 yen, and a certificate in Japanese costs 5,500 and in English 11,000 yen.
 The Iidabashi clinic also offers PCR tests but only for people without symptoms and who do not need a certificate to travel.
 The test covered by the medical insurance for patients with fever cost 3,500 yen and is offered only at the Tamachi clinic.
 The clinic offers the PCR saliva test, but the nasal swab test is available upon request.

 At St.Luke’s International Hospital they offer the PCR Test on Mondays, Tuesdays and Fridays from 2:00 to 3:00 pm (they only accept 4 people per day) with prior reservation by phone at 03-5550-7120.
 The results and the certificate will be issued on the 4th business day from the test date including the day of the test.
 The PCR test costs 27,042 yen and the certificate in English and test result report in Japanese cost 5,958 per copy.

-If you’re worried about catching the virus it when you leave home, Nishitan offers the option of mailing self-test kits to your home for the reasonable price of 9,000 yen per test and an extra 5,000 yen for a negative certificate.
-However, postage is paid by the customers.
-Also, you have to keep in mind that the fastest delivery takes 1-2 days.
+If you’re worried about catching the virus it when you leave home, Nishitan offers the option of mailing self-test kits to your home for the reasonable price of 16,500 yen per test.
+The PCR test with a negative certificate costs 22,660 yen.
+You have to keep in mind that the fastest delivery takes 1-2 days.
 If you prefer get tested at a clinic, Nishitani has also two clinics in Tokyo (Shibuya and Ginza).
 The PCR test at the clinic cost 15,000 yen.